mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 First person shooters often implement delta compression by compressing the entire state of the world relative to a previous state.
 In this technique, a previous complete world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and the _current_ snapshot is generated and sent down to the client.

 This technique is (relatively) easy to implement because the state for all objects are included in each snapshot, thus all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.

 However, when a priority accumulator is used, packets don't contain updates for all objects and delta encoding becomes more complicated.

-Now the server (or authority-side) can't simply encode cubes relative to a previous snapshot number, because not all cubes are included in each packet.
+Now the server (or authority-side) can't simply encode cubes relative to a previous snapshot number.
 Instead, the baseline must be specified _per-cube_, so the receiver knows which state each cube is encoded relative to.

 The supporting systems and data structures are also much more complicated:

 1. A reliability system is required that can report back to the sender which packets were received, not just the most recently received snapshot #.

 2. The sender needs to track the states included in each packet sent, so it can map packet level acks to sent states and update the most recently acked state per-cube.
+The next time a cube is sent, its delta is encoded relative to this state as a baseline.

-3. The receiver needs to store a ring-buffer of received states per-cube, so it can reconstruct the current cube state from a delta.
+3. The receiver needs to store a ring-buffer of received states per-cube, so it can reconstruct the current cube state from a delta by looking up the baseline in this ring-buffer.

 But ultimately, it's worth the extra complexity, because this system combines the flexibility of being able to dynamically adjust bandwidth usage, with the orders of magnitude bandwidth improvement you get from delta encoding.

 # Delta Encoding

-Now that I have the supporting structures in place, I actually have to encode the different of a cube relative to a previous baseline state.
+Now that I have the supporting structures in place, I actually have to encode the difference of a cube relative to a previous baseline state.
 How is this done?

 The simplest way is to encode cubes that haven't changed from the baseline value as just one bit: _not changed_.
 This is also the easiest gain you'll ever see, because at any time most cubes are at rest, and therefore aren't changing state.
-This is sort of the delta encoding version of the 'at rest' bit described above.

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
 For example, delta position could be (-1,+2,+5) from baseline.
 I found this works well for linear values, but breaks down for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.